- Tools Needed

 Optimal Overseeding Times In Portland Oregon

-Seed germination does best in temperatures between 60° and 85° F. Outside of these temperatures grass seed (and most plant material) are in a state of stress and will not put on new growth.
+For optimal seed germination, it’s better to overseed in temperatures between 60° and 85° F. Outside of these temperatures grass seed are in a state of stress and will not put on new growth.
 Overseeding in the Portland, Oregon area does best between September – October and April – July.
 This can vary depending on fall and summer conditions.
-In other words, seed germination does best in temperate weather.
+In other words, seed germination flourishes in temperate weather.